 BiographyRandy Marchany is the University Information Security Officer for Virginia Tech.
 He is also the director of the VA Tech IT Security Lab, a component of the university's Information Technology Security Office.

 He is a co-author of the EDUCAUSE "Computer and Network Security in Higher Education" booklet.
-He is a member of the EDUCAUSE security task force focusing on risk assessment and security metrics.
-He was a coauthor of the original Center for Internet Security's series of Security Benchmark documents for Solaris, AIX and Windows2000.
+He is a member of the EDUCAUSE security task force focusing on risk assessment and security metrics and a member of its Higher Education Information Security Council (HEISC).
+He was a coauthor of the original Center for Internet Security's series of Security Benchmark documents for Solaris, AIX, Linux and Windows.

 He is one of the founders of the Virginia Alliance for Secure Computing and Networking (www.vascan.org), a consortium of security practitioners and researchers from VA Tech, U of Virginia, James Madison Univ., George Mason Univ.